firefly-iii/docs/new-docs/advanced/rules.md

 Rules can be set to be "strict" or not.
 If a rule is set to be strict, ALL triggers must match for the rule to fire.
 If a rule is not scrict, ANY trigger is enough.

+All triggers are case-insensitive

+### Special triggers

+Some triggers require some tinkering before they work the way you might think.

+#### Account number / IBAN triggers

+These triggers (for both the source and destination accounts) trigger on either the IBAN or the account number.

+#### Amount triggers

+These triggers are exact.
+So remember it's "amount less" and NOT "less or the same".

+#### Date triggers

+The date triggers are complex and require your attention.
+You can use several keywords:

+- `today`, `yesterday` or `tomorrow`
+- `start of this week`, `start of this month`, `start of this quarter` or `start of this year`
+- `end of this week`, `end of this month`, `end of this quarter`, `end of this year`

+These keywords are not translated.
+So even when you use Firefly III in Dutch or Russian, you must use the English terminology.

+You can also use an absolute date, in this form: `YYYY-MM-DD`.
+So for the 17th of May 2020, you would use `2020-05-17`.

+You can also use relative date indicators, like so:

+- `+3d` (in three days)
+- `-2w` (two weeks ago)

+You can use `d` for days, `w` for weeks, `m` for months and `y` for years.
+You can also combine them.
+To set a date trigger for a year and a half ago, you could do this:

+- `-1y -6m`

+Notice the **space** between the two.

+Likewise, you can mix + and -.
+To go 11 months back, you could use:

+- `-1y +1m`

+If your entry is invalid, you can't save the rule.

 ## Actions

 When the triggers are hit (either ALL or ANY, see the "strict" option), Firefly III will execute the associated rule actions.
 There are many actions available.
 Notable ones are: